 Graduate Certificate in Palliative Care

-This program is delivered in partnership with The Centre for Palliative Care (CPC).
-The centre is part of St Vincent’s Hospital and a Collaborative Centre of The University of Melbourne.
+Designed by leading clinical experts, this course is delivered in partnership with The Centre for Palliative Care (CPC), part of St Vincent’s Hospital.
 The Centre plays a pivotal role in the development and delivery of state-wide training and education programs for health professionals from a variety of disciplines.